nelsonmenza/Higher-level-programming/README.md

 - `5-calcPro.py`: A simple calculator program that imports a custom module to perform arithmetic operations.(#!/usr/bin/python3)
 - `6-easyPrint.py`: This script reads the contents of a file named "fileEasyPrint.txt".
 It then prints the contents of the file to the console.(#!/usr/bin/python3)

+### 0x03-Python_data_structures

+This directory contains 13 files that focus on more on list, tuples and more concepts in Python:

+- `0-functionPrintList.py`: A script to validate if the last digit is negative or positive. (#!/usr/bin/python3)
+- `1-functionRetrivesElem.py`: Recursive Index Retrieval. (#!/usr/bin/python3)
+- `2-functionReplace.py`: This function replaces an element at a specific position. (#!/usr/bin/python3)
+- `3-functionPrintRevSort.py`: Function that print all the intergers of a list in reverse order. (#!/usr/bin/python3)
+- `4-functionReplaceLst.py`: Function to replace an element at a specific position. (#!/usr/bin/python3)
+- `5-functionDeleteCharC.py`: Deletes all occurrences of the letter 'c' (case insensitive) from a given string. (#!/usr/bin/python3)
+- `6-functionMatrixOfInt.py`: Join each list with a space and print as a single string. (#!/usr/bin/python3)
+- `7-functionAddTuples.py`:Function that takes two tuples as input and returns a new tuple with the element-wise sum of the input tuples. (#!/usr/bin/python3)
+- `8-functionTupleLength.py`: Function that changes a character to uppercase. (#The code creates a tuple with the length and first character of a given string, returning None if the string is empty./usr/bin/python3)
+- `9-functionBiggestInt.py`: Function to find the maximum value in a list. (#!/usr/bin/python3)
+- `10-functionMult2.py`: Function returns a list with all the multiples of 2 in the input list. (#!/usr/bin/python3)
+- `11-functionDeleteItem.py`: The code deletes an item from a list at a specified index and prints both the original list and the updated list. (#!/usr/bin/python3)
+- `12-functionSwitchValue.py`: Swaps the values of two variables. (#!/usr/bin/python3)

 ## Usage

 Feel free to explore the exercises and projects in each directory.
 You can navigate to a specific directory and review the individual files to understand the concepts covered.